-School opens at 8.50am ready to register the children at 9.00am and finishes at 3.15pm.
+School starts at 9.00am and finishes at 3.15pm.
 It is very important that children arrive at school on time.
 Children may arrive at school from 8.45 am in the morning and many children enjoy playing with friends during this time.
 Children and their families may also stay for a little while after school finishes to play with friends.
-All Reception and Key Stage 1 children should be brought to school and collected by an adult.